GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 is obtained by appending the column value to the :math:`\backslash`?? value, e.g., :math:`\partial` is :math:`\backslash`\ 266 in the Symbol font.
-The euro currency symbol is :math:`\backslash`\ 240 in the Symbol font and will print if your printer supports it (older printer’s firmware will not know about the euro).
+The euro currency symbol is :math:`\backslash`\ 240 in the Symbol font and will print if your printer supports it (older printer's firmware will not know about the euro).

 [h] |image|\ |image| [fig:GMT:sub:`A`\ pp\ :sub:`Fs`\ ymbol]